Umixator/Umixator/README.md

 <div class="markdown_handler">

 - Currently working on **internet store** and **web parser for job search**
-- Expanding knowledge in C# and algorythms
+- Expanding knowledge in C#, algorythms and data structures
-- Learning Angular
 - Feels like I want to experiment and try different development fields since I'm a beginner

 </div>